GLD5000/GLD-NextTemplate/README.md

 ## That's It!

 Not exactly a short process but this will give a really useful base to build quality code with.
 Don't forget to like / star if you found this useful!
-If you like, you can also checkout my other [projects](https://github.com/GLD5000) and [blogs](https://dev.to/gld5000).
+If you like, you can also check out my other [projects](https://github.com/GLD5000) and [blogs](https://dev.to/gld5000).